Free Tips, News & Tutorials Delivered to Your Inbox!

 Using your website as a course-sharing platform could be an excellent idea rather than using a third-party platform.
 There are lots of benefits of using your own website as a course-sharing platform.
 You’ll be able to run your platform the way you want.
 No rules and regulations!

-If you already have a website, you can sell your course by using WordPress LMS plugins.
+If you already have a website, you can sell your course using WordPress LMS plugins.
 Using WordPress LMS plugins is both budget-friendly and gives the ultimate freedom for selling online courses.
 However, you must have some basic knowledge about WordPress to prepare your website as a course-sharing platform.
-If you want, you can also hire a developer to get the website live.

 Not sure about choosing the right course sharing platform?